cbetta/cbetta.github.com/source/blog/2016-10-28-using-letsencrypt-with-sinatra-on-heroku.html.markdown

 That's it. although this tutorial is relatively long the code is actually really simple.
 The full code for this demo is on [Github](https://github.com/cbetta/sinatra-lets-encrypt-heroku-demo).
 There is both a `before` and `after` branch with the code before and after I added SSL respectively.

-## Hire me?

-I am a [freelance Developer Experience designer](https://work.betta.io).
-If you want to know more about my work have a look at my [portfolio](https://work.betta.io) and if you'd like for me to help improve your company's Developer Experience then most definitely reach out to me via [Twitter](https://twitter.com/cbetta) or [email](mailto:work@betta.io)!